San Gimignano: Culture

 Tea with Mussolini, a 1999 drama about the plight of English and American expatriate women in Italy during World War II, was filmed in part in San Gimignano.
 The frescoes that the women save from being destroyed during the German Army's withdrawal are inside the Duomo, the town's main church.
 The account of this episode is, to a large extent, fictional, because, although there are reports of intended retribution against the town, there is no evidence of a plan to destroy the churches.
 However, the reference to risk of cultural destruction is historic, as the Allies bombed the area for ten days.

 In the 2005 novel The Broker by John Grisham, Joel Backman takes his second of three wives on vacation in Italy to keep her from divorcing him.
 They rent a 14th-century monastery near San Gimignano for a month.

 A 15th-century version of the town is featured in the 2009 video game Assassin's Creed II.

 Municipal government

 San Gimignano is headed by a mayor (sindaco) assisted by a legislative body, the consiglio comunale, and an executive body, the giunta comunale.
 Since 1995 the mayor and members of the consiglio comunale are directly elected together by resident citizens, while from 1945 to 1995 the mayor was chosen by the legislative body.
 The giunta comunale is chaired by the mayor, who appoints others members, called assessori.
 The offices of the comune are housed in a building usually called the municipio or palazzo comunale.

 Since 1995 the mayor of San Gimignano is directly elected by citizens, originally every four, then every five years.
-The current mayor is Andrea Marrucci (PD), elected on 26 May 2019 with the 70.3% of the votes.
+The current mayor is Andrea Marrucci (PD), elected on 26 May 2019 with the 70.3% of the votes and re-elected on 9 June 2024 with 84.9% of the votes.